 Thanks to a high-backed seat, ergonomic control panel, and anti-slip foot area, this zero turn mower is safe and comfortable to operate.
 For added safety, it’s also equipped with an automatic parking brake system.
 Note that the Husqvarna Z254F is intended for flat terrain with a few obstacles; it should not be used on slopes that exceed 15 degrees.
 Like all gas-powered models, it will require refilling on a regular basis.
 We read some reports of broken parts, however, this product is backed by a bumper-to-bumper three-year warranty.

-Residential zero-turn mowers often have smaller, 42-inch cutting decks, making them an ideal choice for yards less than 3 acres in size.
-While the smaller width is great for maneuvering around obstacles in your yard, they will take longer to get the job done.
-Something else to keep in mind: Lightweight zero turn mowers are not recommended for daily use and will wear out faster than commercial zero turn mowers if they are used that frequently.
+Residential zero-turn mowers, like our Best Overall pick, the Ryobi Battery Electric Cordless Zero Turn Riding Mower, often have smaller, 42-inch cutting decks, making them an ideal choice for yards less than 3 acres in size.
+While the smaller width is great for maneuvering around obstacles in your yard, it will take longer to get the job done.
+Something else to keep in mind: Lightweight zero-turn mowers are not recommended for daily use and will wear out faster than commercial zero-turn mowers if they are used daily.

-Heavyweight zero-turn mowers are intended for yards larger than 4 acres or mowing multiple large yards on a regular basis.
+Heavyweight zero-turn mowers are intended for yards larger than 4 acres or mowing multiple large yards regularly.
 This type of mower is easier to control and better suited for rough terrain and steeper slopes.
 Not surprisingly, heavier zero-turn mowers are more expensive due to their sheer amount of power.
 They’re also less gas- and battery-efficient.
 If you have a gas-powered model, you will face higher fuel costs.

 Fuel Source and Horsepower

 Gas vs. Electric: Gas-powered zero-turn mowers are more popular, which means you can find a wider selection at various price points.
 When it comes to power, gas-powered mowers almost always surpass electric-powered mowers.
-However, you should also take the following into consideration: Gas-powered zero-turn mowers weigh more, require regular gas refills, and release emissions into the air.
+However, you should consider the following: Gas-powered zero-turn mowers weigh more, require regular gas refills, and release emissions into the air.

 Electric-powered zero-turn mowers are newer to the market and often have a slightly higher price point.
-Most electric options are not as powerful as commercial, gas-powered zero turn mowers.
+Most electric options are not as powerful as commercial, gas-powered zero-turn mowers.
 However, their power output is on par with mid-range residential gas zero-turn mowers—a major plus for homeowners.
 An electric mower has the benefit of emissions-free operation, and you don’t have to worry about fuel costs.
+We have several electric options on this list, including our Best Overall pick by Ryobi that we tested, as well as our Best for Large Yards pick, the Ego Power+ 52” Z6 Zero Turn Riding Mower.

 Horsepower: The power output of a zero-turn mower engine is measured in horsepower.
-If you have a small yard (one acre or less), a zero turn mower with 10 to 20 HP is a solid bet.
+If you have a small yard (one acre or less), a zero-turn mower with 10 to 20 HP is a solid bet.
 For larger yards up to three acres in size, a 20 to 25 HP zero-turn mower is a great mid-range option.
-Our top choice for bigger yards, the Toro TimeCutter Zero Turn Riding Mower, offers 24.5 HP and handles yards ranging from 2 to 4 acres with ease.
+Our Best Gas choice, the Toro TimeCutter Zero Turn Riding Mower, offers 24.5 HP and handles yards ranging from two to four acres with ease.
 Just keep in mind that residential mowers (25 HP or lower) aren’t equipped to negotiate rough terrain and inclines over 15 degrees.

 Zero-turn mowers with 25 HP or higher almost exclusively fall under the commercial category.
 These mowers are extremely powerful and intended for use on large properties, such as golf courses or multiple large yards.
 A commercial zero-turn mower is also more adept at handling rough terrain and steep inclines.

 Cutting Deck Options: The cutting deck is the covered portion of a zero-turn mower where the blades are located.
-When the mower is powered up, the blades rotate in order to cut the lawn.
+When the mower is powered up, the blades rotate to cut the lawn.
 Smaller cutting decks range from 32 inches to 48 inches, and they’re an ideal choice for yards less than three acres in size.
-For larger yards, look for a model with a bigger cutting deck–54 inches or wider.
-Our top pick for a gas-powered mower, the Cub Cadet Ultima ZT2 V-Twin Gas Zero Turn Mower, has an impressive 60-inch cutting deck and can quickly tackle yards up to five acres in size.
+Our Best for Large Yards pick, the Ego Power+ 52” Z6 Zero Turn Riding Mower has a 52-inch deck and an expandable battery system to help keep it going in larger yards, even more than seven acres in size.

 How much does zero-turn lawn mower maintenance cost?